H-Studio logo

 How H-Studio supports founders in the seed phase

 For SaaS founders in the seed phase, the technical foundation isn't a downstream task.
-It determines how fast you can scale, how your product holds up in Series A due diligence and whether your architecture is GDPR-compliant.
+It determines how fast you can scale, how your product holds up in Series A due diligence and whether your architecture can answer privacy and security questions.
 H-Studio Berlin builds that foundation with you, not after you.

 As an engineering partner for founders H-Studio Berlin takes on the full technical execution — from architecture through backend and frontend to deployment and monitoring.
 Typical projects are SaaS MVPs, customer portals and scalable platforms that build instant trust with investors and enterprise customers.